tony-josi/covid19_spread_simulator/readme.md

 ### TO DO:

+* when births reached max pop count and all people are healthy (ie no deaths) birth and death becomes stagnant.
 * hb people infected with cvd in hospitals (in map?)
 * when deaths make is_alive false
     * decrement cur_population